selimslab/selimslab.github.io/_NOTES/arts/philosophy/warfare-is-deception.md

 Pretend to be weak so they grow arrogant

-Irritate the enemy, make them angry, if you can't control your anger, you lose
+Irritate the enemy, make them angry

+If you can't control your anger, you lose

 ---